llouislu/qian-ni-mei/README.md

 ##Known Issues
 1. Single login session limitaion on the server side, which fails to keep the session in your actual browser.
 2. No cron or run itself in a time-based loop.
 Furthur development has been intended.
+3. Unable to display unicode characters in shells such as git bash for windows.

 ##Changelog